AlacrisIO/alacrity/README.md

 # Alacrity

 Alacrity is a domain-specific language for trustworthy decentralized applications.
-We use uses a cascading style of verification to help establish trust by users, by allowing an application's trusted code base to be very small, while enabling the application to be deployed in a wide variety of contexts.
+We use a cascading style of verification to help establish trust by users, by allowing an application's trusted code base to be very small, while enabling the application to be deployed in a wide variety of contexts.